Practical Nursing

 Applications are accepted through the Health and Life Sciences Admissions Portal.
 Hardcopy applications and applications received outside of the portal will not be considered for admission.
 Applying to other health sciences programs has no impact on an applicant’s qualifications for this program.
 Applications for previous years are not valid for current or future application years.

 All applicants must be current PVCC students to begin their health sciences application.
 If you are not a current PVCC student, please click the “Apply Now” link at the top of this page and complete a VCCS/PVCC application.
+Conditional* acceptances may be offered to applicants with scores below admission requirements on a space available basis, time permitting. *Certain additional courses, retesting, submissions of evidence may be required prior to the start of the semester

-Applications for the 2024 admission cycle open at 9:00 AM on August 28, 2023 and will close at 5:00 PM on October 13, 2023.
+- Applications for the 2025 admission cycle open at 9:00am on August 26, 2024 and will close at 5:00pm on October 11, 2024.

 Sign in to the Health and Life Sciences Application Portal to begin your application.